victormedel/twitterbot/README.md

-# TwitterBot
+# Random Location TwitterBot

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![GitHub repo size](https://img.shields.io/github/repo-size/victormedel/twitterbot)
 ![GitHub contributors](https://img.shields.io/github/contributors/victormedel/twitterbot)
 ![GitHub stars](https://img.shields.io/github/stars/victormedel/twitterbot?style=social)

-TwitterBot is a bot that allows Twitter users to tweet a geo location based on three random words obtained from the top trending topics on Twitter.
+The Random Location TwitterBot parses all Twitter trending words and attempts to generate a geo location via [what3words.com](https://what3words.com) twice a day.

-Additional line of information text about what the project does.
-Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.
+This is a simple converation starter application that will allow Twitter users to reach a different audience

 ## Prerequisites